onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

       ONEPANEL_BATCH_MODE: "false"
 ```

-Prepare the systemd files for oneprovider service as shown in previos section and run oneprovider:
+Prepare the systemd files for Oneprovider service as shown in previous section and run it:

 ```
 sudo systemctl enable oneprovider.service sudo systemctl start oneprovider.service
 ```

-#### Deploying the onedata cluster using the Web GUI
+#### Deploying the Onedata cluster using the Web GUI

-Start a web browser and open [https://localhost:9443][7].
-If the browser is not started on the oneprovider VM replace localhost with the IP of the VM.
+Start a web browser and open [https://localhost:9443][localhost-9443].
+If the browser is not started on the provider
+VM, replace localhost with the IP of the VM.
 You may need to accept the SSL security exception in your browser.
-The cluster deployment process is straighforward - just follow the instructions on the subsequent pages.
-You can hover the question marks for additional explanations.
+The deployment process is straightforward — just follow the instructions on the subsequent pages.
+You can hover
+the question marks for additional explanations.
 The following screenshots illustrate the process.

-![New-onepanel-installation][8]
+![screen-installation-gui-new-onepanel][]

-Click "Create a new cluster".
+Click “Create a new cluster”.

-![Set-onepanel-emergency-passphrase][9]
+![screen-installation-gui-passphrase][]

-Enter the passphrase and click "Submit".
+Enter the passphrase and click “Submit”.

-![Welcome][10]
+![screen-installation-gui-welcome][]

-Click "Create Oneprovider cluster"
+Click “Create Oneprovider cluster”

-![Cluster-deployment][11]
+![screen-installation-gui-cluster-deployment][]

 Choose the components to be installed on the given node.
-For a one-node deployment as in this example select all compoments.
+For a one-node deployment as in this example select all
+components.
 A local Ceph cluster will be also deployed.
-Click on the green "Proceed" button.
+Click on the green “Proceed” button.

-![Registration][15]
+![screen-installation-gui-registration][]

-Register your oneprovider in a given onezone.
-Click "show me how" for instructions.
-Paste the obtained token and click "Proceed".
+Register your provider in a given Onezone.
+Click “show me how” for instructions.
+Paste the obtained token and click

-![Registration-2][16]
+“Proceed”.

+![screen-installation-gui-registration-2][]

-Fill the requiered form fields and click "Register".
+Fill the required form fields and click “Register”.

-![IP-address-setup][17]
+![screen-installation-gui-ip-address-setup][]

-Check the correctness of IP address and click "Setup IP address".
+Check the correctness of IP address and click “Setup IP address”.

-![DNS-setup][18]
+![screen-installation-gui-dns-setup][]

-Check the DNS configuration and click "Proceed".
+Check the DNS configuration and click “Proceed”.

-![Web-certificate][19]
+![screen-installation-gui-web-certificate][]

-Click "Obtain certificate".
+Click “Obtain certificate”.

-![Storages][20]
+![screen-installation-gui-storages][]

 Choose Local Ceph type of storage and give it a name.
-Click "OK".
+Click “OK”.

-![Storages-2][21]
+![screen-installation-gui-storages-2][]

-Click "Finish".
+Click “Finish”.

-![Cluster-configured-successfully][22]
+![screen-installation-gui-cluster-configured-successfully][]

-Now you can start managing your cluster, e.g., support a space as described in [Space supports][23].
+Now you can start managing your cluster, e.g., support a space as described in [Space supports][space-support].

 ## Batch mode

 #### Customizing Oneprovider Docker Compose script

 **Oneprovider** installation using Docker is very straightforward.
-This type of deployment uses docker compose and requires a docker-compose.yml file to be prepared.
+This type of deployment uses docker compose and
+requires a docker-compose.yml file to be prepared.

-In case of Docker based deployment all configuration information needed to install Oneprovider can be included directly in the Docker Compose script.
-This tutorial assumes that all **Oneprovider** configuration and log files will be stored in the folder `/opt/onedata/oneprovider` on the host machine, but you can use any directory to which Docker has access to.
-Make sure the partition where the `/opt` directory is mounted has at least 20GB of free space for logs and database files.
+In case of Docker based deployment all configuration information needed to install Oneprovider can be included directly
+in the Docker Compose script.
+This tutorial assumes that all **Oneprovider** configuration and log files will be stored
+in the folder `/opt/onedata/oneprovider` on the host machine, but you can use any directory to which Docker has access
+to.
+Make sure the partition where the `/opt` directory is mounted has at least 20 GB of free space for logs and database
+files.
 For large systems with large numbers of files (>1M files) the space should be much bigger.
-Also consider setting up the `persistence` folder on a separate partition with backup.
+Also consider setting
+up the `persistence` folder on a separate partition with backup.

 Create the following directories: